firtysh/real-time-file-share/README.md

 If you have any feedback or suggestions please reach out to Project - Maintainer.
 * [Suman Mandal](https://github.com/firtysh)

-Or you can create a  <a href="https://github.com/firtysh/real-time-file-share/issues">issue</a> and mention there , which new features or extension can make this Project more good.
+Or you can create a  <a href="https://github.com/firtysh/real-time-file-share/issues">issue</a> and mention there , which new features can make this Project more good.
 <br>
 <br>
 <p align="right">(<a href="#top">Back to top</a>)</p>